04 April 2024

 21:00 — Anyone for a nightcap?

 Brighton is not short of drinking establishments.
-From historic pubs, to intimate cocktail spots and lively bars and clubs that keep the hen and stag parties dancing, there's something for every taste.
-The Golden Pineapple in The Lanes claims to have Britain's biggest selection of tequila and mezcal and it has a fantastic cocktail menu too.
+From historic pubs to intimate cocktail spots and lively bars and clubs that keep the hen and stag parties dancing, there's something for every taste.
+The Golden Pineapple in The Lanes has a huge selection of tequila and mezcal and a fantastic cocktail menu (don't miss the £8 drinks from the 'R&D' menu on Wednesdays and Sundays).
 I also like the creative cocktails at The Plotting Parlour, which has locations in Kemptown and Hove.

 Sunday